-Moving from “command and control” to “innovative Agile management”
+Moving from “Command and Control” to “Innovative Agile Management”

-The concept of “business” has changed dramatically since the Industrial era.
+The concept of “business” has changed dramatically since the Industrial Era.
 The idea of business as we know it was created in the early 20th century.
 There was (simple, mechanical) work to be done that could not be done by the machines that launched the Industrial Revolution.
 Instead, the work required tactile fingers or human strength.
 The people who carried out the work received exact instructions on what to do, according to a clear plan.

-Scrum recognizes this change by putting the Scrum team at the center of the development.
-In order to produce something relevant for the customer in a quickly changing market, the team needs to feel a sense of ownership, not only in the confines of their speciality or department but also of the overall product.
+Scrum recognizes this change by putting the Scrum team at the center of development.
+In order to produce something relevant for the customer in a quickly changing market, the team needs to feel a sense of ownership, not only in the confines of their specialty or department but also of the overall product.

 In reality, the situation is more complex.
 Striking the right balance between business and development is difficult.
 But this difficulty is mostly rooted in the fact that in order to implement these Agile ideas, established systems within the company have to move away from the Waterfall method.

 It comes down to the ultimate question: Do you really want an Agile team?
 Or do you want to keep important decisions outside the team and enforce a system of command and control, moving and managing work packages from team to team?

 Now, to get back to the ground, which parts of Scrum are affected by this?
 Or, a better question would be: in your existing implementation of Scrum, how do you recognize symptoms relating to a team’s lack of feeling of ownership?

 I will explain three examples to illustrate: